darioncassel/sok-differential-testing/index.md

 <center><img src="img/chart_static.png" style="width:800px;"/><br>
 <sup>Fig. 11: Static Properties Classification</sup></center>

 In the static properties classification, the main features are the type and the way the model was generated.
 For the type of the static testing we say that only two of the five listed types wer covered.
 The two types that were captured by the classified methodologies were symbolic model checking and manual model checking.
 Thus all of the static testing approaches used some form of model-checking.
-Of the two forms of model-checkign used, we believe that symbolic model checking is much preferable to manual model checking for the same reasons that coverage is preferable to exhaustion or manual exit criteria; manual model checking is is fallible as the researchers who are using it and provides no guarantees in terms what will or will not be covered by the testing.
+Of the two forms of model-checking used, we believe that symbolic model checking is much preferable to manual model checking for the same reasons that coverage is preferable to exhaustion or manual exit criteria; manual model checking is is fallible as the researchers who are using it and provides no guarantees in terms what will or will not be covered by the testing.

 Other than model-checking, we see that some form of code analysis could have been done, however no methodology that was classified used either manual or automated code analysis.
 This is unfortunate because static code analysis has the opportunity to provide direct source code correspondences for faults discovered and thus can cut down researcher time spent on classifying oracle results.